Apple Pay

 • The file must be accessible via HTTPS (not HTTP).

-• The file content must exactly match what Razorpay provided, with no modifications or extra characters.
+• The file content must exactly match what Razorpay Curlec provided, with no modifications or extra characters.

 3. Do I need to make any code changes to support Apple Pay on Standard Checkout?